voidfiles/awesome-rss/README.md

 *Apps for reading feeds.*

-* [minirss](https://github.com/132ikl/minirss) - A minuscule RSS notifier.
+* [minirss](https://github.com/132ikl/minirss) - A minuscule feed notifier.
 Simply lets you know using your notification daemon when there's a new item and lets you navigate to it using your browser.
-* [Reeder](http://reederapp.com/) - A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, Minimal Reader, BazQux Reader, Fever, Readability and Instapaper.
+* [Reeder](https://reederapp.com/) - A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, BazQux Reader, FreshRSS, Instapaper and Pocket.
-* [Unread](http://supertop.co/unread/) - Rediscover the joy of reading your favorite writers with Unread.
+* [Unread](https://www.goldenhillsoftware.com/unread/) - Unread supports syncing with Feedbin, Feedly, Fever-compatible, Inoreader, and NewsBlur accounts.
+It also has Local accounts.
 For iPhone or iPad.

 ## Libraries